Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2024-01-07-precious-metals-valuation-spot-price-vs-offer-reference-price.md

 title: "Precious Metals Valuation: Spot Price vs. Offer Price"
 author: Sergio Martin Rubio
 layout: post
-description: Learn about how spot and offer prices affect the value of precious metals.
-Understand how they help determine the worth of your portfolio, deal with taxes, and differentiate between metals.
-See how apps like Precious Metals Manager make it easy to track and value your portfolio accurately, helping you make smart investment choices effortlessly.
 image: https://lh3.googleusercontent.com/pw/AP1GczNX-jInUS7H3ZQ1WM4s_krHDn_PVLw5r9ueJbFew1qgT9JPHwte5udGaZRq2mEtGvefR_qXvv8xmj1aywzOpSCz6SpJ8HPf3GI1JMhn4aI2-C-YnF8YQPCZwan1xeDU4EJ4zk8o5x5P3XW5k3Ft4yLJ=w1200-h628-s-no-gm?authuser=0
 ---

-## Introduction

 **Investors** often use ***precious metals*** like 💰🪙 ***gold***, ***silver***, ***platinum***, or ***palladium*** to protect against inflation.
 Unlike money or stocks, which can be influenced by market feelings, these metals have their own worth.
 Plus, it's hard for institutions to control their supply because mining capacity is limited globally. 🌍🛠️